elastic/rally/docs/elasticsearch_plugins.rst

 Using Elasticsearch Plugins
 ===========================

 You can have Rally setup an Elasticsearch cluster with plugins for you.
-However, there are a couple of restrictions:

-* This feature is only supported from Elasticsearch 5.0.0 onwards
-* Whereas Rally caches downloaded Elasticsearch distributions, plugins will always be installed via the Internet and thus each machine where an Elasticsearch node will be installed, requires an active Internet connection.
+Whereas Rally caches downloaded Elasticsearch distributions, plugins will always be installed via the Internet and thus each machine where an Elasticsearch node will be installed, requires an active Internet connection.

 Listing plugins
 ---------------